ethereum/go-ethereum/cmd/signer/README.md

 accounts if it immediately returned "unknown account".
   * [x] DONE: Similarly, it should be possible to configure the signer to auto-allow listing (certain) accounts, instead of asking every time.

-* Upon startup, the signer should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
+* [x] Done Upon startup, the signer should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
-  * Version info about the signer
+  * [x] Version info about the signer
-  * Address of API (http/ipc)
+  * [x] Address of API (http/ipc)
-    * This makes it posible for the UI to use the api for creating transactions
-  * List of known accounts
+  * [ ] List of known accounts

+* Geth todos
-* The signer should pass the `Origin` header as call-info to the UI.
+    - The signer should pass the `Origin` header as call-info to the UI.
 As of right now, the way that info about the request is put together is a bit of a hack into the http server.
 This could probably be greatly improved

-* Geth relay
-    - Geth should be started in `geth --external_signer localhost:8550`.
+    - Relay: Geth should be started in `geth --external_signer localhost:8550`.

-* Geth checksum
     - Currently, the Geth API:s use `common.Address` in the arguments to transaction submission (e.g `to` field).
 This type is 20 `bytes`, and is incapable of carrying checksum information.
 The signer uses `common.MixedcaseAddress`, which retains the original input.
     - The Geth api should switch to use the same type, and relay `to`-account verbatim to the external api.

-* Wallets / accounts.
-Add API methods for wallets.

-* Storage
+* [x] Storage
-    * An encrypted key-value storage should be implemented
+    * [x] An encrypted key-value storage should be implemented
     * See [rules.md](rules.md) for more info about this.

 * Another potential thing to introduce is pairing.
   * To prevent spurious requests which users just accept, implement a way to "pair" the caller with the signer (external API).
   * Thus geth/mist/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
   * This feature would make the addition of rules less dangerous.

+* Wallets / accounts.
+Add API methods for wallets.

 ## Communication